MEDLEY-BENCH: Benchmarking Behavioural Metacognition and Belief Revision Under Social Pressure in Large Language Models: Methods

-Cross-domain associations and progressive predictor analyses were quantified using Spearman's $\rho$.
-For the progressive adversarial analysis, all 10 normal-mode judge dimensions were tested as candidate predictors of adversarial $\Delta$, and Bonferroni correction was applied to control the family-wise error rate.
+Cross-domain correlations and exploratory progressive relationships were quantified using Spearman's \(\rho\).
+Domain redundancy was assessed by removing each domain in turn, recomputing the leaderboard, and comparing the resulting ranking with the full-domain ranking using Spearman's \(\rho\), maximum rank shift, and change in MMS spread.
+For the progressive adversarial analysis, all ten normal-mode judge dimensions were screened as candidate correlates of adversarial \(\Delta\), with Bonferroni correction across the ten tests to control the family-wise error rate.
+Detailed definitions of the matched progressive deltas and predictor-screening procedure are provided in Supplementary Section~\ref{secA7}.

+Relationships between model scale and score composites were assessed descriptively within families for which multiple released size variants were available.
+We did not fit a primary parameter-count regression because exact parameter counts were unavailable for several proprietary models, and labels such as Nano, Mini, Flash, or Pro cannot be treated as numeric size values without additional assumptions.
 Principal component analysis (PCA) was performed on standardised model-level judge-dimension means.
-Ipsative scores were computed at the instance level by subtracting each instance's mean across all 10 judge dimensions before averaging per ability.
-Bootstrap confidence intervals for selected model scores and Fisher $z$-based confidence intervals for correlation estimates were computed as uncertainty summaries and are reported in the Results and supplementary materials.
+Ipsative scores were computed at the model--instance level by subtracting the mean across all ten judge dimensions before composite aggregation.
+Sensitivity of the dimension-to-composite mapping to alternative specifications is described in Supplementary Section~\ref{secA10}.
+Bootstrap confidence intervals for selected model scores and Fisher \(z\)-based intervals for correlation estimates were used as uncertainty summaries.

+\paragraph{Human-validation analyses.} For duplicate human submissions, we retained the highest recorded round and, within the same round, the latest timestamp.
+Human inter-rater reliability was evaluated on the 24 shared response-items completed by both reviewers, corresponding to 240 paired dimension-level ratings.
+Because the response scale was ordinal, the primary chance-corrected coefficient was quadratic-weighted Cohen's \(\kappa\)~\cite{cohen1968weighted}; exact agreement and agreement within one category were reported as measures of strict and close ordinal agreement.

+Known-groups discrimination was evaluated by averaging available human ratings within each response-item and comparing the preselected stronger and weaker responses within complete vignette pairs.
+We report the paired mean difference, the proportion of vignettes in which the stronger response received the higher composite score, and the paired Wilcoxon signed-rank test~\cite{wilcoxon1945}.
+Because the stronger/weaker labels define a planned contrast rather than an external gold standard, this analysis is described as known-groups discrimination rather than criterion validity.